 The late Hon.
 Whitman Knapp ’27 – A federal judge who led a far-reaching two-year investigation into corruption in the New York City Police Department.
 He attended Yale and Harvard Law School, where he was editor of the Harvard Law Review.

 The Hon.
-Margot Botsford ’65 – Associate Justice, Supreme Judicial Court of Massachusetts.
+Margot Botsford ’65 – Retired from her position as Associate Justice, Supreme Judicial Court of Massachusetts in 2017.
 She received her B.A. from Barnard College, graduating magna cum laude and Phi Beta Kappa in 1969.
 She earned her J.D. from Northeastern University School of Law in 1973 and an M.P.A. degree from Harvard University’s John F. Kennedy School of Government in 2007.
 Rosemary Hall Alumnae Award 1994.

 Adlai E. Stevenson ’18 – A politician and diplomat, he was twice the Democratic Party’s candidate for President of the United States.
 He is considered by many to be one of the greatest political orators of his time, second only to Winston Churchill.
 In 1961, President John F. Kennedy ’35 appointed him Ambassador to the United Nations.
 Choate Alumni Seal Prize 1961.